-If you believe your privacy is not being respected you should contact the Tenants Union.
+If you believe your privacy is not being respected you should contact us for advice.

 If the park owner/manager interferes with your rights as a resident, you can serve them with a Breach of Duty Notice.
 Likewise, if you ignore your responsibilities as a resident, the same notice can be served on you.
-If you receive a Breach of Duty Notice or you want to serve a notice on the park owner/manager, contact the Tenants Union.
+If you receive a Breach of Duty Notice or you want to serve a notice on the park owner/manager, contact us for advice

 If you owe 7 or more day’s rent or hiring charge, your park or caravan owner can give you a 7-day Notice to Vacate.
 The notice must allow you 7 or more days to pay the rent arrears.
 If you don’t pay by this date, the park or caravan owner can apply to the Tribunal for a Possession Order.
 If the Possession Order is given, you can be evicted.

 It is illegal for the park or caravan owner to personally evict you.
 Only the police can evict you, and even then they must be acting on a Possession Order and a Warrant of Possession from the Tribunal.